Are Golden Retrievers Hypoallergenic?

 Managing Allergies in Golden Retrievers

-Despite their propensity for shedding, it is possible for allergy-prone individuals to coexist harmoniously with Golden Retrievers by implementing proactive measures:
+Despite their propensity for shedding, allergy-prone individuals can coexist harmoniously with Golden Retrievers by implementing proactive measures:

 FAQs: Golden Retriever hypoallergenic